prashansapkota/genZVote/README.md

 ## **About The Project**

-**Politicool** is a mobile app designed to inspire young voters and make civic education fun, engaging, and rewarding.
+**voteGyan** is a mobile app designed to inspire young voters and make civic education fun, engaging, and rewarding.
 By gamifying the learning experience, it helps users understand the voting process and the importance of participation in democracy.

 ---